 More than that, we learned they can be used also as mountaineering boots.

-Good ventilation is important in vegetarian shoes because it helps prevent blisters, athlete’s foot, and other foot problems caused by excessive moisture build-up.
+Good ventilation is important in vegan shoes because it helps prevent blisters, athlete’s foot, and other foot problems caused by excessive moisture build-up.

 Are Vegan Hiking Boots 100% Animal-Free?